pkozul/ha-floorplan/README.md

 ## Resources

-Check out Patrik's tuturial on [how to create a custom floorplan SVG](own-floorplan-svg-file-tutorial.md)
+Check out Patrik's tutorial on [how to create a custom floorplan SVG](own-floorplan-svg-file-tutorial.md)

 ## More information